 Things I've observed:

-• An invalid value on the actual import call will trigger a compile error as it should, preventing the invalid compile error from being raised
+importcall will trigger a compile error as it should, preventing the invalid compile error from being raised - Changing the

-• Changing the anyValue value to a valid script path will not fail to compile but may be doing something weird with where the imported value ends up in the table (unconfirmed)
+anyValuevalue to a valid script path will not fail to compile but may be doing something weird with where the imported value ends up in the table (unconfirmed) - Removing the

 This doesn't seem like a naming collision, as any of the string values here can be changed arbitrarily and the result is the same, but I'm not sure what else could cause this outside of a compiler bug.